 Electric Car Prices vs. Gas Car Prices

 Prices for all cars are finally starting to fall after record highs in recent years.
 The supply chain interruptions and shortages of the pandemic permanently changed the US market.
 Fortunately, there is a downward trend in prices, and dealers may be more willing to negotiate than they were only last year.
-The average price for a new electric car in August 2023 was $53,376, down 19%, or over $10,000, from 2022.
-This compares to $48,451 for a new gas car, a price nearly identical to last year’s.
-Though the average price of an EV is about $5,000 higher than a gas car, reflecting the reality that most EVs are still higher end models, that difference is dwindling as more economy and mid-priced EVs hit the market.
+The average price for a new electric car in December 2023 was $50,798, down 14%, or around $8,000, from December 2022.
+This compares to $48,759 for a new gas car, which is under $1000 less than last year’s average. price.

 I study the used car trends to produce Recurrent’s quarterly EV market report.
-In October 2023, the average price for a used EV was $37,500, compared to $26,000 for a used gas car.
+In April 2024, the average price for a used EV was $34,700, compared to around $25,000 for a used gas car.
 However, there are a ton of gently used, or "new used" EVs from 2022, 2023 (and even 2024) in the mix, and that drives up the average price.

 Thinking Long-term Pays Off